composable-logs/composable-logs/docs/docs/live-demos/mnist-digits-demo-pipeline.md

 ```

 !!! info
-    The demo does not deploy the model as an REST API, but the trained model is saved in ONNX format.
+    The demo does not deploy the trained model as an REST API, but the trained model is saved in ONNX format.
 Thus, it could eg. be included into a website.

 ### Run the pipeline locally